 Heating oil is another option according to online forums but when there is fuel readily available, it begs the question as to why you would bother.
 If you do have trouble starting your 4WD in the morning, you will need to warm the fuel system somehow.
 Of course, we’re not telling you to light a fire under your fuel tank either … that’s bad advice.
 Warm water or waiting for the sun to do its thing is the smart call.

 #3 – Your mum is right, you need to pack warm clothing

 As a good mate of mine once told me, there is no such thing as bad weather, just inappropriate clothing.
-Goes without saying, but it is really important.
-You will need some very substantial warm weather gear in the Vic High Country.
+You will need some very substantial warm weather gear when you 4WD in the Victorian High Country.
 The big thing to remember is to have good quality warm shoes and socks.
-You can rug up, or get warm around a fire, but your feet still need to touch the ground.
-A woollen beanie is another solid investment, and a weatherproof jacket.
-You will experience all seasons in one day, from sun to snow.
-So it’s not just about keeping warm – keeping dry is just as important.
+You can rug up or get warm around a fire but your feet still need to touch the ground.
+A woollen beanie and a weatherproof jack are another solid investment.
+You will experience all seasons in one day from the sun to snow so it’s not just about keeping warm, keeping dry is just as important.

 - A shovel

 - Recovery tracks (bring one for each wheel)

 - Rated shackles

 #6 – Bling up your tyres with snowchains